bvreede/zincfinger/README.md

 ## 0. Before you start...
 1. Download your data: protein sequences from Ensembl Biomart ([Ensembl](http://www.ensembl.org/biomart/martview/0fea912a097e984e080910d0e481bc04), [Metazoa](http://metazoa.ensembl.org/biomart/martview/41b7027ad573051d5ae6042363b08980), [Plants](http://plants.ensembl.org/biomart/martview/8e64fd02b779de836a8ad9e145548997), [Protists](http://protists.ensembl.org/biomart/martview/85097007194679c2b70acd1ceb4b668b)), ensuring that the fasta headers consist of (in this order) >geneID|genename|proteinID.
 Download as a zipped file, and make sure that the filename starts with a four character species specification.
 Optional: use the filter for SMART-domain 'SM00355' on the data prior to download.
-2. Save all data in a single folder.
+2. Save all data in a single folder inside a main folder.
 3. Download [HMMer](http://hmmer.org/) and the [C2H2 Pfam model](http://pfam.xfam.org/family/PF00096/hmm) (via [Pfam]( http://pfam.xfam.org/family/PF00096)).
-Save the binary and model in a second folder.
+Save the binary and model in a second folder inside the main folder.
-4. Customize **config.py** to contain the path to your main folder, the folder with downloaded ensembl data, the hmm folder, and a list of the species you downloaded from ensembl in 'sppall'.
-If you downloaded vertebrates, make sure they are added to the 'chor' list.
+4. Customize **config.py** to contain the path to your main folder, the folder with downloaded ensembl data, the path to the hmm binaries and pfam model, and a list of the species you downloaded from ensembl (in 'sppall').
+If you downloaded data from the main Ensembl (i.e. not Metazoa, Plants, or Protists), make sure they are added to the 'chor' list.
+5. Run the script `prepdata.py` to prepare the protein sequences and runn HMMer.
+This script will clean up the data to contain only a single isoform per gene (the longest).

 ## 1. Find C2H2 motifs in fasta files
-Use the script **prepdata.py**.
-This script will clean up the data to contain only a single isoform per gene (the longest), then call the hmmsearch binary, and the script **findmotif.py**.
+Use the script **findmotif.py**.
 This script will function on a fasta file with protein sequences, where the headers consist of 'geneID|genename|proteinID'.
 It uses regular expressions to identify possible distinct C2H2 variants in the protein sequence, and cross-matches them with the HMMer results to toss out false positives.

 _Customize:_
 - Adjust the **config.py** file to determine the motifs the script will search for (called 'motiflist').